ORNL/curifactory/sphinx/source/getting_started.rst

     def test_models(record, records):
         # ...

-    def run(argsets, manager):
+    def run(param_sets, manager):
-        for argset in argsets:
+        for param_set in param_sets:
-            record = cf.Record(manager, argset)
+            record = cf.Record(manager, param_set)
             train_model(load_data(record))

         test_models(cf.Record(manager, None))

-We can add in the args dataclass that the stages need, and then make a basic :code:`get_params()` function to give us some argsets to compare a logistic regression model versus a random forest classifier.
+We can add in the parameters class that the stages need, and then make a basic :code:`get_params()` function to give us some parameter sets to compare a logistic regression model versus a random forest classifier.

 .. code-block:: python